-- Visitors must pay an entrance fee to enter Zion National Park.
-The fee is $25 for a private vehicle with up to 15 passengers.
+- Visitors must pay an entrance fee (valid for seven days) to enter Zion National Park.
+The fee is $30 for a private vehicle with up to 15 passengers.
 You may purchase an annual pass for $80, which is accepted at all National Parks and many other federal lands.

 - No pets allowed.